radioxoma/langmix/README.md

 Both GUI and featured command line interfaces are available.

 Intended to use with VideoLAN player.
 Unfortunately new VLC 3 and above doesn't support font tags in SRT files, so [version 2.2.8 is latest compatible](https://get.videolan.org/vlc/2.2.8/).

+## ripsubtitles.sh

+Handy script to extract subtitles from MKV files.
+The script can extract SRT for each language from every file in folder and merge them with `langmix`.
+Windows users can install mkvtoolnix with [Cygwin](https://www.cygwin.com/).